Lrexhepi/Math-Functions-/README.md

 Numerical algorithms (root-finding, approximations)

-Clean, well-documented Python code
+A foundation for further projects in applied mathematics and ML

-A basis for further projects in applied math and ML
+This repository is a work in progress and will evolve over time.

-Have Fun, contact me whenever you see something false or a better way to do it
+Feedback, suggestions, or improvements are very welcome!